Draft Specification v0.1

 Feed

-Reader fetches a feed and finds OPE-gated items with preview content.
+Client fetches a feed and finds OPE-gated items with preview content or trailer clips.

 2